 Reputation – Yeti still king of the outdoors

-Yeti soon had a cult-like following for their products, in particular their coolers, with hunters, fisherman, and outdoors enthusiasts swearing by the brand’s quality.
-It’s not unusual to be out on the water fishing and see an angler standing on top of a large Yeti cooler or sipping from a Yeti Tumbler, with the brand’s stickers on their truck or boat.
+Yeti soon had a cult-like following for their products, in particular their coolers, with hunters, fishermen, and outdoors enthusiasts swearing for the brand’s quality.
+It’s not unusual to be out on the water fishing and see an angler standing on top of a large Yeti cooler or sipping from a Yeti Tumbler with the brand’s stickers on their truck or boat.

 Hydro Flask is definitely a popular brand as well, but in my experience caters to a bit of a different crowd.
 That’s not to say that outdoors enthusiasts don’t use these bottles and flasks (although they’ll more often choose Yeti or RTIC), but simply that they have a different target audience.

-Hydro Flask, with their custom color choices, definitely leans more to everyday uses like work, taking the kids to school, hiking, etc. They even offer small child-friendly versions of their bottles and tumblers.
+With its custom color choices, Hydro Flask definitely leans more toward everyday uses like work, taking the kids to school, hiking, etc. They even offer small, child-friendly versions of their bottles and tumblers.

 Price – fairly even

-Yeti vacuum Tumblers were in the past a little more expensive compared to Hydro Flask Tumblers.
+Yeti vacuum Tumblers were a little more expensive in the past compared to Hydro Flask Tumblers.
 But in order to compete, Yeti has lowered the price of their range to match that of Hydro Flask.
 They definitely are high-quality, and I have one sitting on the counter as I type this, so I chose this Yeti option at the end of the day.
-You can find Yeti tumblers for around $30 to $40 dollars depending on the options you choose.
+You can find Yeti tumblers for around $30 to $40, depending on your options.

-As mentioned above, Hydro Flask tumblers are about the same price-wise as their basic tumbler, but if you add accessories to the tumbler, it will cost more.
-They bring up the price about 10 dollars when adding a different cover with a hinged mouth piece, for example, which does not come with the basic design.
+As mentioned above, Hydro Flask tumblers are about the same price as their basic tumbler, but if you add accessories to the tumbler, it will cost more.
+They bring up the price by about 10 dollars when adding a different cover with a hinged mouthpiece, for example, which does not come with the basic design.
 But at the end of the day, the prices between the two are very close.

 Conclusion – Yeti still the best insulated tumbler

-These two products by Yeti and Hydro Flask are very similar, and there are only some minor differences.
-While I am sticking with Yeti as a dedicated outdoors type mainly because of the dishwasher safe exterior coating, it’s up to you as the buyer to decide if those differences persuade you to buy one over the other.
+These two products by Yeti and Hyrdro Flask are very similar, with only some minor differences.
+While I am sticking with Yeti as a dedicated outdoors type mainly because of the dishwasher-safe exterior coating, it’s up to you as the buyer to decide if those differences persuade you to buy one over the other.
 At the end of the day, purchasing a tumbler is a wise decision regardless, helping out environmentally and adding convenience at the same time.